“Best Legal Solutions for your Business”

 Sale and Purchase Agreement

-A sale and purchase agreement is an instrument signed by the purchaser and seller before the purchaser takes ownership of the unit under his name.
+A sale and purchase agreement is an document signed by the purchaser and seller before the purchaser takes ownership of the unit under his name and conduct the property registration at the Thai Land Department.

 It's highly recommended to conduct due diligence before signing any agreement obligating you to purchase or sell a property.
 In this regard, a sale and purchase agreement should also clearly and completely identify the property being sold.
 The title deed and house registration, construction permit or other required documentation should be attached.